clementpoiret/HSF/docs/papers/joss/paper.md

 Contrary to other automated segmentation tools constituting the state-of-the-art, `HSF` learned to segment from more than 700 manually annotated hippocampi of individuals from 4 to 84 years old, either healthy, with temporal lobe epilepsy, hippocampal sclerosis, mild cognitive impairment, or Alzheimer's disease.

-In addition to standard feed-forward inference mode, `HSF` supports bootstrap aggregation and test-time augmentation strategies, offering robust segmentations.
+In addition to standard feed-forward inference mode, `HSF` supports bootstrap aggregation and test-time augmentation strategies (figure \ref{HSF}), offering robust segmentations.

-Our "Model Hub" is proposed with a rolling release policy, which means that we will continuously update our models with new datasets, either gathered internally or provided by independant researchers, and new state-of-the-art training techniques.
+Our "Model Hub" is proposed with a rolling release policy, which means that we will continuously update our models with new datasets, either gathered internally or provided by independent researchers, and new state-of-the-art training techniques.
 Moreover, anyone can contribute to the Model Hub by exporting their own ONNX models and submitting a new configuration file to the `HSF` repository.
 The newly proposed models will then be directly available to the end-user through CLI.

 ## Postprocessing and Uncertainty Estimation